Want to have more fun?

 1. The feeling of overwhelm and anxiety you get when you know you need to make a change but you don't know where to start.

 2. Paralysis from moving in any direction caused by self-doubt, negative self-talk and fear of failure and regret.

 I got to a point where I just fully decided to throw myself into figuring out what I really wanted.
 I was determined to get a handle on the self-doubt and fear I was feeling about branching out of my comfort zone.

-So, I began reading tons of books and watching loads of Ted Talks and that's when I stumbled across Positive Psychology, otherwise known as the study of happiness.
+So, I began reading tons of books and watching loads of Ted Talks and that's when I stumbled across Positive Psychology.

 I was hooked immediately!